Thomas Bevill Peacock

 Thomas Bevill Peacock (21 December 1812 – 31 May 1882) was a cardiologist in London remembered for founding the London Chest Hospital.
-He also made a large contribution to the understanding of aortic dissection by publishing several case series on the condition.
+He also greatly contributed to the understanding of aortic dissection by publishing several case series on the condition.

 Life

 Peacock was the son of Thomas Peacock and his wife Sarah Bevill, who belonged to the Society of Friends; he was born at York on 21 December 1812.
-At the age of nine he was sent to the boarding-school of Samuel Marshall at Kendal.
+At the age of nine, he was sent to the boarding school of Samuel Marshall at Kendal.
 He was then apprenticed to John Fothergill, a medical practitioner at Darlington.

-In 1833 Peacock went to London as a medical student at University College, also attending the surgical practice of St George's Hospital; and in 1835 he became a member of the College of Surgeons and a licentiate of the Society of Apothecaries.
-He then travelled for his health, twice visiting Ceylon, and studying for a time at Paris.
+In 1833, Peacock went to London as a medical student at University College, also attending the surgical practice of St George's Hospital.
+In 1835, he became a member of the College of Surgeons and a licentiate of the Society of Apothecaries.
+He then traveled for his health, twice visiting Ceylon and studying in Paris.
 He spent 1838 as house-surgeon to the hospital at Chester, and in 1841 went to the University of Edinburgh Medical School, where in 1842 he took the degree of M.D.
+In 1843, he was the first to describe the link between eclampsia and the presence of protein in the urine.